 - 1/4 cup Parmesan cheese

-- 1 tbsp fresh parsley for garnish
+- 1 tablespoon parsley fresh, for garnish

-Start by first cooking the potatoes in boiling water for about 15 minutes or until fork tender.
+- Boil the potatoes: Start by first cooking the potatoes in boiling water for about 15 minutes or until fork tender.
 While the potatoes are cooking, you can prepare the meat mixture.

-Add the onion and garlic and cook for 3 more minutes until the onion softens and becomes translucent.
+- Add the onion and garlic and cook for 3 more minutes until the onion softens and becomes translucent.
 Add the pepper flakes, Worcestershire sauce, onion soup mix, beef broth and stir.
 Stir in the frozen veggies and cook for a couple more minutes.
 Set aside.

-Preheat the oven 350 F degrees.
+- Preheat the oven 350 F degrees.

-Prepare the mashed potatoes.
-Drain the potatoes then add them to a large bowl.
+- Prepare the mashed potatoes: Drain the potatoes then add them to a large bowl.
 Add in the butter and using a potato masher, mash until smooth.
 Add the milk, Parmesan cheese, salt pepper and mash a bit a more until smooth.

-Spread the potatoes over the meat and smooth with a spoon.
+- Finish assembling the shepherd’s pie: Spread the potatoes over the meat and smooth with a spoon.
 Take a fork and rough up the top a bit and garnish with a bit of parsley.

-Place the skillet on a baking sheet, then place it in the oven and bake for 40 minutes until golden brown on top.
+- Bake: Place the skillet on a baking sheet, then place it in the oven and bake for 40 minutes until golden brown on top.

-Garnish with more parsley and pepper and serve warm.
+- Garnish with more parsley and pepper and serve warm.

-Refrigerate leftovers within 2 hours of cooking, cover the pie with plastic wrap and refrigerate for up to 3 days.
+- How do I store leftovers: Refrigerate leftovers within 2 hours of cooking, cover the pie with plastic wrap and refrigerate for up to 3 days.

-Please keep in mind that nutritional information is a rough estimate and can vary greatly based on products used.
+- Please keep in mind that nutritional information is a rough estimate and can vary greatly based on products used.